rajukondru/sp-petclinic/readme.md

 For pull requests, editor preferences are available in the [editor config](https://github.com/spring-projects/spring-petclinic/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

+# THIS IS JUST TESTING PURPOSE LINE WILL REMOVE AFTER THE TEST